The Performance Plateau That Nothing Resolves

 What to Expect

-From the diagnostic, Dr. Ceruto designs a structured protocol targeting the identified architecture.
+From the assessment, Dr. Ceruto designs a structured protocol targeting the identified architecture.
 The work follows a clear progression: neural mechanism assessment, identification of the specific performance-limiting circuits, targeted recalibration through Real-Time Neuroplasticity, and measurable verification of performance output change.

 References